 Because of concerns over the thematic accuracy of individual classes mapped by LANDFIRE, all ecological systems listed in Appendix A, Table AI will be aggregated into three groups that represent sagebrush, sagebrush associated, and other vegetation types.
 With all ecological systems aggregated, the combined accuracy, measured as an agreement assessment, of the sagebrush base layer (EVT) will be much greater than if all categories were treated separately (LANDFIRE 2016 Remap EVT Agreement Assessment).
-We used the Southwest (AZ, CA, NV, UT, west CO, and west NM) and Northwest GeoAreas (ID, MT, OR, WA, and WY) to estimate sagebrush assessment agreements where sagebrush, sagebrush associated, and other field data are assigned autokeys and these are compared to LANDFIRE EVT (Appendix B, Table BI).
-The Southwest GeoArea agreement assessments were 55% for sagebrush and 50% for sagebrush associated.
-The Northwest GeoArea agreement assessments were 69% for sagebrush and 57% for sagebrush associated.
+We used the Southwest (AZ, CA, NV, UT, west CO, and west NM) and Northwest GeoAreas (ID, MT, OR, WA, and WY) to estimate sagebrush assessment agreements where sagebrush, sagebrush associated, and other field data are assigned autokeys and these are compared to LANDFIRE EVT (Appendix B, Table B1).
+The Southwest GeoArea agreement assessments were 55% for sagebrush, and 50% for sagebrush associated.